-Use low-RPM, high-torque drills to install MTC Solutions fasteners.
+Use low-RPM, high-torque drills equipped with a feather (variable speed) trigger to install MTC Solutions fasteners.
 Avoid excessive acceleration and deceleration during the drive-in process.
-Although impact drills are not expressly prohibited, their use is discouraged - particularly in steel-to-wood connections - due to an increased risk of overtorquing.
+Do not overtorque fasteners.
+Although impact guns are not expressly prohibited, their use is discouraged - particularly in steel-to-wood connections - due to an increased risk of overtorquing.
 If an impact drill is utilized, limit its use to short screws.
-Use the appropriate drill chuck size:
+Use the appropriate drill chuck size according to the fastener diameter: